frappe/erpnext_documentation/user/manual/en/stock/item.md

 > Home > Stock > Items and Pricing > Item

 ## 1. Prerequisites
-Before creating and using an Itme, it is advised that you create the following first:
+Before creating and using an Item, it is advised that you create the following first:

 * [Item Group](/docs/user/manual/en/stock/item-group)
 * [Warehouse](/docs/user/manual/en/stock/warehouse)